Introduction

 Where can it take you?

-With the arrival of the ‘Fourth Industrial Revolution’, the impact of digitisation, automation and artificial intelligence on the economy has been huge and has led to an increased demand for experts in the area of Robotics and Automation Engineering.
-Your knowledge on how to make machines interact with their environment could take your career in a variety of directions, including modern automated manufacturing systems and processes, manufacturing and food industries, the development of ambient assisted living, new internet and mobile technologies or automotive production.
-The opportunities include but not limited to the following roles:
+Your knowledge on how to make machines interact with their environment could take your career in a variety of directions, including modern automated manufacturing systems and processes, manufacturing and food industries, the development of ambient assisted living, new internet and mobile technologies, or automotive production.

-• Automation designer/engineer/operator
+• Automation designer/engineer/operator.

-• Robotics designer/engineer/operator
+• Robotics designer/engineer/operator.

-• Embedded system designer/engineer
+• Embedded system designer/engineer.

 Programme Structure